repnz/windbg-cheat-sheet/README.md

 ## Breakpoints

 - bp - normal breakpoint
-- Breakpoint On DriverEntry - Because the DriverEntry is not loaded yet you cannot use "bp MyDriver!DriverEntry" because this symbol is not known yet.
+- Breakpoint On DriverEntry - If your driver is not loaded yet, you cannot use "bp MyDriver!DriverEntry" because this symbol is not known yet.
 You can use the "bu" command, this allows to put a breakpoint on the driver entry because those breakpoints are calculated when a driver is loaded.
 - bl - list breakpoints
 - bc * / bc <breakpoint_id> - clear breakpoint